 Marketplace facilitator is defined broadly to include any person who facilitates sales of tangible personal property through a physical or electronic marketplace.
 A marketplace facilitator must keep records for sales through its marketplaces and certify to its sellers that it has assumed the responsibilities of a retailer with respect to sales made through its marketplace.

 Note that sales made by a marketplace seller through a marketplace are not counted when determining whether the seller has economic nexus with Illinois.

 New “Leveling the Playing Field for Illinois Retail Act”

 SB 690 introduces the Leveling the Playing Field for Illinois Retail Act.
-This Act has three effects.
+This Act has three affects.
 First, the Department of Revenue is required to establish taxability databases.
 Second, certified service providers are authorized to perform use and occupation tax functions on behalf of remote retailers.
 Third, remote retailers are permitted to use certified automated systems to collect and remit state and local use and occupation taxes.